duracellko/duracellko.net/input/about.md

 * MCTS .NET Framework 2, Web Applications
 * MCAD Microsoft.NET

 In last years I got impressed by photography and I try improving slowly in this hobby.
-Additionally I like mountain biking, inline-skating, billiard.
+Also I like mountain biking, inline-skating, and billiard.

 [![.NET Foundation](images/dotnetfoundation.png)](https://dotnetfoundation.org/)